 Which amp is best for what

-Fender Blues Junior has the advantage of portable and light but might not be able to holds its own if your band is more rock/metal type.
+Fender Blues Junior has the advantage of portable and light but might not be able to holds its own if your band plays more rock/metal.
 The drum is an obvious competitor and it is pretty hard for the Fender amp to overcome the drummer’s sound.

 If you are doing small gigs or for small venues or doing a blues/jazz band, the Fender Blues Junior is sufficient for the job.
 Despite its small size, there is enough power in there to offer a solid performance.